Skip to main content

 Is wrapped Bitcoin the same as Bitcoin?

-WBTC is designed to maintain a 1:1 peg with BTC, so the value is equivalent.
-However, they're different assets on different blockchains.
-WBTC carries additional counterparty risk (trust in the custodian) that native BTC doesn't have.
-For DeFi use cases on Ethereum, WBTC provides necessary interoperability.
+In value, yes—WBTC maintains a 1:1 peg with BTC.
+But they're technically different assets on different blockchains.
+WBTC carries additional counterparty risk (you're trusting the custodian) that native BTC doesn't.
+For DeFi on Ethereum, WBTC gives you the cross-chain compatibility you need.

 What are the risks of wrapped tokens?

-The primary risk is custodial — if the entity holding the underlying asset fails or is compromised, the wrapped tokens could lose their peg.
-Bridge hacks have resulted in billions in losses.
-Smart contract risk also exists for the wrapping/unwrapping mechanism.
-Use only well-established wrapped tokens with transparent reserves.
+The biggest risk is custodial—if the entity holding the underlying asset fails or gets compromised, the wrapped tokens could lose their peg.
+Bridge hacks have caused billions in losses.
+Smart contract risk exists too for the wrapping and unwrapping mechanism.
+Stick to well-established wrapped tokens with transparent reserves.